alipali737/pen-test-docs/Services/DNS.md

 SecurityTrails provides a short [list](https://securitytrails.com/blog/most-popular-types-dns-attacks) of the most popular attacks on DNS servers

 **Standard Port:**
+- Normal use: *53/udp*
-- Zone transfers typically : *53/tcp*
+- Zone transfers typically : *53/tcp* (being used more and more in current times)

 **Version Names:**